rachel-rice/rachel-rice-portfolio/readme.md

 # Rachel Rice's Portfolio
-Portfolio site for Rachel Rice.
+Portfolio site for Rachel Rice highlighting recent works and info about Rachel Rice and what is offered.

 **Link to project:** https://rachelrice.netlify.app/